Skip to main content

 It decides: does this section continue an existing topic, or is it a new thread?
 If it’s continuing, the section becomes a new touchpoint on that topic.
 If it’s new, a new topic is created.
 A few rules the matcher follows:

 • Substance, not section title.
-“License discussion” and “SAC Licensing Renewal” are the same topic, not two.
+“License discussion” and “Annual licensing renewal” are the same topic, not two.
 The matcher looks at content overlap.

 • No fragmenting.
 A topic only appears once per engagement, even if multiple sections discussed it.
 The matcher merges them into one touchpoint.

 • Logistics aren’t topics.
-Greetings, scheduling next meetings, off-topic chitchat don’t get topics.
+Greetings, scheduling the next conversation, off-topic chitchat don’t get topics.
 Only substantive recurring threads do.

-• 2 to 6 topics per meeting.
+• 2 to 6 topics per engagement.
 That’s the matcher’s target band.
 Not every section needs its own topic.

 Topic state

 Each topic has a status that reflects where it stands.
-The status updates whenever a new touchpoint lands.
+The status is derived from the chronological history of touchpoints on the topic, ordered by engagement date.

 StateWhat it means

-OpenActive discussion, no terminal decision.
-The default state for any new topic and any topic that’s currently moving forward.
+OpenActive discussion, no impediment.
+The default state for any new topic and any topic that’s moving forward.

-BlockedAn impediment was raised and not yet resolved.
+BlockedAn impediment was raised and not yet cleared.
 “We can’t proceed until legal signs off.”

 ResolvedThe topic is complete, no more discussion expected.
 Terminal.